Last Updated on March 14, 2023 by Dave Schoenbeck

 Business owners tend to struggle with work-life balance.
 If this sounds like you, the quickest way to remedy that is to better manage your time at work.
-When you spend your day on tasks that aren’t part of your job description, you lose time that would be better spent on the big-picture projects that must succeed.
+When you spend your day on tasks that aren’t part of your job description, you lose time better spent on the big-picture projects that must succeed.

 Unfortunately, too many leaders don’t realize that poor time management is the source of their problems until it’s gone on for too long.